yquemener/pymumble/README.md

 Requirements/installation
 -------------------------
 It seems to work fine on Python 3.
-I have used it on both Windows and Linux

-Check the setup.py to know the versions of opuslib and protobuf needed
+Check the requirement.txt to know the versions of opuslib and protobuf needed you need pip3 because it's a python3 librairy (`apt-get install python3-pip`) for install dependencies (`pip3 install -r requirements.txt`)

 Thanks
 -----------